 National Instruments and Lego Group on Tuesday announced

-for the Lego Mindstorms NXT robotics system.
+a software update for the Lego Mindstorms NXT robotics system.
 The new 1.1 software — which is powered by National Instruments’ LabView programming environment — supports Intel-based Macs.

 Lego Mindstorms NXT lets users built programmable robots using Lego building blocks that can respond to light, sound, touch, measure distances and more.
 It’s all done through the NXT, a “brick” that connects to the Mac using USB or wirelessly via Bluetooth, and can accept programs or upload data.